htrajan/ht-drawsteel/Draw Steel Rules.md

 - **18 (Level 10)**

-    - Whenever you use the Inertial Shield triggered action, you can do `(SURGE)(SURGE)(SURGE)` psychic damage to a creature of your choice within your Null Field and make them suffer a \[strong\] version of any effect you beat using that triggered action.
+    - Whenever you use the Inertial Shield triggered action, you can do `⚡⚡⚡` psychic damage to a creature of your choice within your Null Field and make them suffer a \[strong\] version of any effect you beat using that triggered action.
-    - If you move at least 5 squares on your turn, you can do `(SURGE)(SURGE)(SURGE)` damage against one target you attack after making this movement.
+    - If you move at least 5 squares on your turn, you can do `⚡⚡⚡` damage against one target you attack after making this movement.

 #### CRYOKINETIC MASTERY